pgroenbaek/dbtracks-stf-profiles/README.md

 ## Roadmap

-The plan is to add STF profiles for all DBTracks profiles.
+The plan is to add STF profiles for all DBTracks variants.

 | DBTracks package  | Variants to do                                   | Variants done |
 |-------------------|--------------------------------------------------|---------------|